okta/okta.github.io/_source/_use_cases/hooks/index.md

 ### Request and Response Overview

-Okta’s request to your endpoint consists of an HTTPS POST request with a JSON payload.
+Okta's request to your endpoint consists of an HTTPS POST request with a JSON payload.
 The objects included in the JSON payload provide data relevant to the process flow that triggered the inline hook.
 The objects included vary depending on the type of inline hook you're using.

 {% img hook-request-response.png "Hook Request and Response" alt:"Hook Request and Response" %}